The Quest To Feed Hungry Kids

 This story is part of a bi-weekly series that celebrates people who are reaching across a divide to "build bridges" with those different from themselves.
 The Sparkt Bridges series is made possible with the support of UPMC.

-What if someone told you that you had to spend $300 more in your budget this month?
+What if someone told you that you suddenly had to spend $300 more in your budget this month?
 And next month.
-And next month.
+And the next.
 What would you cut out?
 What would you keep?

 Volunteers like Diane Doyle are working to make sure that children have enough to eat this summer.

-In communities across the country, non-profit groups have stepped in, with volunteers who are passionate about making sure that no child in their neighborhood goes hungry:
+In communities across the country, non-profit groups like Pittsburgh's North Hills Cares have stepped in, with volunteers who are passionate about making sure that no child in their neighborhood goes hungry:

 The organization Feeding America says because of the effects of the coronavirus pandemic, more than 54 million people may experience food insecurity in 2020, including a potential 18 million children.
 That's 18 million kids who might not know where their next meal is coming from.